feixiaoxing/skyeye_rawos/README.md

 ### steps and how to run code
-Just see readme file please!!!
+Just see readme file please !!!